2007 Notre Dame Fighting Irish football team

-The 2007 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2007 NCAA Division I FBS football season.
-The team was coached by Charlie Weis and played its home games at Notre Dame Stadium in South Bend, Indiana.
+The 2007 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2007 NCAA Division I FBS football season.
+In their third year under head coach Charlie Weis, the Irish compiled a 3–9 record and were outscored by a total of 345 to 197.
 For the first time in school history, Notre Dame opened the season with five losses (Notre Dame's worst opening prior to 2007 was 0–3).
-Their nine-loss season was also a school record.
+Their nine losses was also a school record.

+The team's statistical leaders included quarterback Jimmy Clausen (1,254 passing yards), running back James Aldridge (463 rushing yards), and tight end John Carlson (40 receptions for 372 yards) and kicker Brandon Walker (40 points scored, 22 of 23 PAT, 6 of 12 field goals).

+The team played its home games at Notre Dame Stadium in South Bend, Indiana.